Skip to main content

 Plastic pollution is an urgent and global problem.
 Current responses to this problem are fragmented, and can only provide a limited long-term effect on the discharge of plastics into the environment.
 Now, momentum is increasing to scale up global efforts.

-The EU is paving the way for a global agreement on plastics, to support the global shift to a circular economy as outlined in the new circular economy action plan.
-Such a global agreement should address plastic pollution throughout the entire plastics lifecycle, in order to minimise the mismanagement of plastics and prevent plastic from entering the environment.
+The EU is paving the way for a new global agreement on plastics, to support the global shift to a circular economy as outlined in the circular economy action plan and as mandated by the United Nations Environment Assembly, that in March 2022 launched negotiations for a new international legally binding instrument on plastic pollution.
+The new instrument should address plastic pollution throughout the entire plastics lifecycle, in order to minimise the mismanagement of plastics and prevent plastic from entering the environment.

 Background